Hotels near Transitional Learning Center Alternative Program

 Which hotels near Transitional Learning Center Alternative Program are good for families?

 Several hotels near Transitional Learning Center Alternative Program are well-suited for families.
-Knights Inn Albany (16.49 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Country Inn & Suites by Radisson Albany, GA (16.5 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Quality Inn at Albany Mall (17.51 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Knights Inn Albany (16.49 mi, from $65/night), Country Inn & Suites by Radisson Albany, GA (16.5 mi, from $88/night), and Quality Inn at Albany Mall (17.51 mi, from $71/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Country Inn & Suites by Radisson Albany, GA also has suites.
+Quality Inn at Albany Mall also has suites.

 Are there budget-friendly hotels near Transitional Learning Center Alternative Program?